-Note: You are currently viewing documentation for Moodle 2.6.
-Up-to-date documentation for the latest stable version of Moodle may be available here: Contributed modules, plugins, filters.
+Note: You are currently viewing documentation for Moodle 2.2.
+Up-to-date documentation for the latest stable version is available here: Contributed modules, plugins, filters.

 Program code that is offered to the Moodle community that is not part of the standard Moodle is called "contributed".
 Moodle's modular code structure and open software license allows for an active community of contributed code developers.

 These packages of code can be physically located in many places.
 Most are "advertized" in the Moodle plugins directory or in the contributed code forum.
 However, organizations may also have their own internal locations for special code.

 Information about contributed modules, plugins and filters